 So what can you do to fix it?
 Just continue reading this post to get the answers.

 Why Do You Get This Apple Music Error Message?

-From the error message words, the Apple Music app actually doesn’t know much about the causes, or there are different causes which may lead to this error.
-Therefore it contains the word “something”.
+From the error message words, the Apple Music app actually cannot detect what is the exact cause, or there are different causes which may lead to this error.
+Therefore the error message contains the word “something”.

 According to the user’s words, the causes to this Music error would be:

 - Apple Music Server accidentally went down.

 - Apple Device System Bug or Temporarily Error.